liz-mcdaneld/World_Weather_Analysis/README.md

 ## Task List
 Below is a list of the task used to preform the objective of the project.

-1. Using Python and Pandas coding to preform task.
+1. Using Python and Pandas to preform analysis task.
-2. Enable and import gmaps to generate map figures.
+2. Enable and import gmaps to embed Google Maps in Jupyter Notebooks.
 3. Import requests, numpy, and citipy dependencies.
 4. Generate random latitudes and longitudes using numpy.random( ) function.
-5. Configure and retrieve data from OpenWeatherMap API.
+5. Configure API keys and retrieve data from OpenWeatherMap API.
 6. Retrieve and store values from a JSON array.
-7. Resolve errors using try and except blocks of coding.
+7. Resolve potential errors using try and except blocks of coding.
 8. Create and add info box and markers using the Google Maps API to show weather data and description.
 9. Store weather data into a newly created weather DataFrame and CSV files.
 10. Create input box for users to input ideal minimum and maximum temperature parameters for destination search.